syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/getting-started.md

 ## Adding Ribbon Group

 To define a ribbon group under each tab, you can use the `e-ribbon-group` tag helper like below.
-The `orientation` property of ribbon group defines whether the collection of items will be rendered column-wise or row-wise.
+The `Orientation` property of ribbon group defines whether the collection of items will be rendered column-wise or row-wise.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}